 • Approaching the Parish Council for additional loans and grants.

-What work is being carried out at the pub?
+What work has been carried out at the pub?

 A comprehensive list of works is constantly being carried-out, including…